tinaboyce/cloud9-ide-runner/README.md

-# cloud9-ide-runner
+# Cloud9 IDE Runner
-Tested runners for the Cloud9 IDE.
+Tested custom runners for the Cloud9 IDE.

 ## Getting started
 ### Add the runner